DStromae/ReproducibleResearchCoursera/PeerAssessment2/AnalysisOfSevereWeatherEvents.md

 ## Results

+> ### Questions
+>
+> Your data analysis must address the following questions:
+>
+> Across the United States, which types of events (as indicated in the `EVTYPE`
+> variable) are most harmful with respect to popuulation health?
+>
+> Across the United States, which types of events have the greatest economic
+> consequences?
+>
+> Consider writing your report as if it were to be read by a government or
+> municipal manager who might be responsible for preparing for severe weather
+> events and will need to prioritize resources for different types of events.
+> However, there is no need to make any specific recommendations in your report.
+>
 > The analysis document must have **at least one figure containing as plot**.
 >
 > Your analyis must have **no more than three figures**.
 Figures may have multiple